coleifer/peewee/docs/peewee/transactions.rst

 Decorator
 ---------

-Using :py:meth:`Database.atomic` as a decorator:
+Using :meth:`Database.atomic` as a decorator:

 .. code-block:: python